faridmsta/FramesByScroll/README.md

 This project enables video frames to be played as the user scrolls up or down the page.
 A Rolex video has been used as the demo model.

-## Demo
+## Link

-You can view the live demo at:
+You can view the project by following link:

 [rolex-frames.vercel.app](https://rolex-frames.vercel.app/)